November 7th: Exploring an 80% lower cost hosted Redis alternative - register

 One often-overlooked pitfall when working with an in-memory data store is the BigKey issue.
 Ideally, an in-memory data store instance should be highly available, responding to read and write requests within sub-milliseconds.
 However, unnecessary BigKeys can cause slowdowns or even make an in-memory data store unresponsive.
 The reasoning is clear: Despite the blazing speed of modern memory hardware and operating systems, real-world applications still often require operations with O(M) time complexity.
 When you need to perform an ultra-fast operation M times, the latency required can mount up, causing what might initially seem fast to instead be perceived as slow, depending on the magnitude of M.

-In this blog post, we delve into the infamous BigKey issue and establish best practices for working with them in Dragonfly.
+In this blog post, we will explore the infamous BigKey issue and establish best practices for working with them in Dragonfly.
 While we stand by the statement made at the beginning of this post, it's also crucial to understand any technology's limits.
 By exploring both the strengths and constraints, we hope to provide a comprehensive understanding of working with BigKeys in Dragonfly as well as how it compares with Redis.

 What is a BigKey?